-Clayton Heights Sports & Therapy Center offers shockwave sports injury therapy in Surrey to treat chronic tendon problems, such as tennis elbow, jumper’s knee, and more.
+Clayton Heights Sports & Therapy Center offers shockwave therapy in Surrey to treat chronic tendon problems, such as tennis elbow, jumper’s knee, and more caused due to sports injury.
 As a multidisciplinary device, shockwave therapy is used in sports medicine, physiotherapy, orthopaedics, urology, and veterinary medicine.
 It is known for fast pain relief and mobile restoration.
 Being a non-surgical therapy that does not need painkillers, it is an ideal therapy to cure various indications causing acute or chronic pain.

 Mechanism of Action